NaincyGupt/SDETInterviewPrep/SKIP_LEVEL/Behavioral.md

 What qualities distinguish the most successful quality engineers on your team?"
 What differentiates the engineers who are most successful on your team from those who are average performers?
 How do quality engineers partner with development and product teams here to influence quality early in the development lifecycle?

+Would you like to share something that stands out about working at Apple for someone who is apiring to join ?
+What is your vision for the team and the role ? something to share about the work culture or values such as amazon - customer obsession, dive deep, invent and simplify, deliver results

+## AI how did you use ?
+github copilot, claude, agentic workflow, which model ?,